-3.10 Configuration Test and Pedestal Run
+3.10 Pedestal Run and configuration test

 RTPC data are collected by FEU and only the ADC samples above threshold (specified by BONuS group) are written in output.
 Common mode noise rejection and pedestal subtraction is also performed by FEU containing DREAM chips.
 To apply those constains, configuation of the RTPC DAQ should have access to pedestal file and the threshold files.
 So, the first step is to take pedestals of the our system.
 After powering up both FEU and BEU, we need to be sure that our DAQ system is synchronised and working correctly.

-For the test, go to $\sim/mvt/Codascript/$ directory and use the command in terminal:
+To take pedestals, go to \sim /mvt/Codascript/ directory form any clon-machines in the counting house and use the following command in terminal: